 Game Server: http://10.1.144.91 (need vpn access)

-1. Project Vision
+1. 3/3Project Vision

 The overall objective of this project is to develop and design a comprehensive game platform that allows users to seamlessly connect with other players, databases, and websites.
-The Crossing streams game is an online solution that allows users to play over the internet with each other, upload their stats to a website and communicate either in game or online.
+The Crossing streams game is an online solution that allows users to play over the internet with each other, upload their stats to a website, and communicate either in game or online.

 Deliverables